-A common Ayurvedic practice is to ignite the digestive fire (aka Agni) with a stimulating herbal appetizer before each meal.
-This can be something as simple as ginger tea with honey, or something a bit more powerful like our Agni Elixir.
-Depending on your digestive needs, these can be taken up to three times daily, 15-30 minutes prior to eating.
+A common Ayurvedic practice is to ignite the digestive fire (Agni) with a stimulating herbal appetizer before each meal.
+This can be something as simple as ginger tea with honey.
+Depending on your digestive needs, these can be taken up to three times daily, 15 to 30 minutes prior to eating.

-Ideally you should choose a digestive aid that is doesn’t take too much preparation, has the ability for you to take it on-the-go (if needed), and one that you can realistically be consistent with.
-Here are some of our top digestive-stimulating products that are both powerful and allow for easeful application:
+Ideally you should choose a digestive aid that doesn’t take too much preparation, has the ability for you to take it on-the-go (if needed), and one that you can realistically be consistent with.

-If you prefer an at home remedy, here is a recipe for our Ginger, Honey and Lime Digestive Appetizer!
+Here’s a DIY home remedy recipe for our Ginger, Honey and Lime Digestive Appetizer!